-Our work is “translational” because we study animals and humans together to understand how human emotion works.
-Our work is “comparative” because we study animals as compared to humans to understand how emotion has evolved.
-Current research questions are outlined below.
+Our work is translational because we study animals and humans together to understand how human emotion works, with an eye on understanding human emotion-related disorder and disease.
+Our work is comparative because we study emotion-related processes in a variety of animals in order to understand how emotion has evolved.